MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 Edit the repos config.

 Either do it in one line.
+Note `--local` is implied and be left out.

 ```sh
 $ git config --local commit.template _COMMIT_MESSAGE